nik-ez/snowiq-docs/da-features.md

 ## About

-Displays the current version of the app.
+This screen contains the app version and environment, user can access Help, Terms and Privacy webpages, as well as perform diagnostic of the app and device.

 <img src="images/driver/da-login-and-navigation/da-about.png" class="ios width-sm" data-lightbox="7" />

 </section>

 <section id="Logout" markdown="1">

 ## Logout

-A user must logout at the end of each workday.
+A user should logout at the end of each workday.

 </section>